 FINISHED!
 While at an annual sewing retreat at the Compass Retreat in TX with my sister last year, they showed off a collage hanging sample of the PERFECT FORM pattern by Laura Heine.
 I immediately knew this would be the perfect hanging for my Sunroom Sewing Studio exterior door.
 AND... the size of the included pattern was just right as well, as you can see from the photo above.
 Let me share with you some specifics of the process.
-I even have gathered the pattern ($22.50) and all my leftover fabrics and supplies into a product at my website HERE.

 FIRST...FABRIC HUNTING What a delightful excuse to go fabric shopping!
 I was astonished at how hard it was to find fabrics with distinct floral motifs!!!
 I worked at that for months - but only here locally at JoAnn's and our 2 local quilt shops.
 I did keep my collection in a bag handy to go along with me whenever I landed in a fabric shop.
 Though I had the color scheme pretty much established in my mind, I found it useful to have my 'collection' along when adding to it.